nodejs-loaders/nodejs-loaders/CONTRIBUTING.md

 If you want to introduce a new loader, please follow the steps below:

-- Open an issue to discuss the new loader
+1. Open an issue to discuss the new loader
-  - Describe the use case for the new loader
+   1. Describe the use case for the new loader
-	- What problem does it solve?
+	 1. What problem does it solve?
-	- What are the benefits of the new loader?
+	 1. What are the benefits of the new loader?
-	- Which dependencies will be required?
+	 1. Which dependencies will be required?
-- Once the issue is approved, make changes to the codebase
+1. Once the issue is approved, make changes to the codebase
-- Open a pull request
+1. Open a pull request
-- Once the pull request is approved, the new loader will be merged
+1. Once the pull request is approved, the new loader will be merged
-- Let's realease it.
+1. Realease!

 #### Add the directory